East Asia Pacific

 Supporting older people in East Asia Pacific

-- We established 160 community clubs in North Central Vietnam that strengthen community links and help older people support each other.
+- In Vietnam, we have provided support to our local partners to establish 185 community-based clubs or older people’s associations in North Central Vietnam that strengthen community links and help older people support each other, increasing the number of clubs to nearly 600.

 - We will campaign on the need for pensions - carrying out research and advising governments.